-- All governors receive an appropriate level of training to provide them with the necessary knowledge to: - ensure safeguarding policies and procedures are effective - make sure they have the knowledge and information needed to perform their functions - understand their responsibilities. - As the chair of governors or a Trustee may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.
+- All governors receive an appropriate level of training to provide them with the necessary knowledge to: - o ensure safeguarding policies and procedures are effective. - make sure they have the knowledge and information needed to perform their functions. - understand their responsibilities. - As the chair of governors or a Trustee may be required to act as the 'case manager' in the event that an allegation of abuse is made against the executive headteacher or head of school, they should receive training in managing allegations for this purpose.